 Category # 4 lenses without side shields.

-Even some sunglasses that are made to the European standard can cause major eye problems leading to blindness due to an error in the EN ISO 12312-1:2013+A1:2015 standard.
+Even some sunglasses made to the European standard can cause major eye problems leading to blindness due to an error in the EN ISO 12312-1:2013+A1:2015 standard.
 In the EN standard, section 11.2 it specifies the Temporal Protective Requirements (side shields) for cat # 4 very dark special purpose sunglasses.
 All the sizes and positioning of the shields for adult’s sunglasses are given.
 But for some unknown reason the following was added for children’s sunglasses with cat # 4 lenses.
 “Note.
 Children benefit from sunglasses with temporal protection but in the absence of data, no dimensions are published in this edition of the standard.”
 This has been misinterpreted by some European brands to mean temporal or side shields are not required on children’s sunglasses with cat # 4 lenses and this is wrong.
 It should have said that “in the absence of data, scale the dimensions to suit” or the data should have been included so there would be no doubt that temporal protection is required on children’s sunglasses with cat # 4 lenses.

 Many European brands promote the myth that the higher the category number or (CAT #) the better the quality.
 This is false.
 The category number or (CAT #) is only meant to indicate the intended use for the lens shade.
 The category numbers or (CAT #) are as follows in the chart:

 As you can see from the chart, cat # 0 and 1 are not sunglasses and should never be purchased as sunglasses for your children as they have no sun-glare protection and limited UV protection.
 Even cat # 2 should be avoided as the lenses are still to light to give good sun-glare protection.
-Cat # 4 lenses are for special purpose only, recommended uses are skiing, mountaineering, etc. where there are excessive amounts of sun-glare that require very dark tinted lenses.
+Cat # 4 lenses are for special purpose only, recommended uses are skiing, mountaineering, etc. where there are excessive amounts of sun-glare that need very dark tinted lenses.
 These lenses only allow between 3 to 8 % of light to pass through the lens so if worn for normal everyday use your toddler will not be able to see clearly.
-These sunglasses also require side shields as the lenses are so dark the pupils dilate (open) and any gaps between the frame and the face allows more UV light to enter the open eye.
+These sunglasses also require side shields as the lenses are so dark the pupils dilate (open) and any gaps between the frame and the face allows more UV rays to enter the open eye.

 The above photo clearly shows a European brand with cat # 4 lenses and no side shields.
-Note that the temples or arms are very narrow so there is limited side protection from UV light entering a very wide-open pupil.
-This model is also designed to be worn upside down and this leaves a large gap above the bridge (nose) where UV light can enter a wide open eye.
+Note that the temples or arms are very narrow so there is limited side protection from UV rays entering a very wide-open pupil.
+This model is also designed to be worn upside down and this leaves a large gap above the bridge (nose) where UV rays can enter a wide open eye.
 If your children have a pair of sunglasses with cat # 4 lenses and no side shields please stop using them, they will only cause major eye problems and lead to blindness.
 And don’t ever use them on the snow fields or your child will suffer from snow blindness.

 Therefore, we only recommend you buy cat # 3 lenses for everyday use.